prwhitegsf/OrderBook/README.md

 Also provides
 - find_order(id) which searches both tables and returns the Record of the passed id
 - last_processed() which returns a set of the order ids processed on the last trade

+#### Overwriting Vector
+*added 8/25/25*

+When profiling order processing, one of the first things that jumped out were the memory allocations, particularly around the limit_fills vector inside MatchedOrders and the matched_ container inside OrderBook.

+The Overwriting Vector (OV) simply wraps a vector and maintains a separate end_ variable.
+- the OV's elements can only ever be overwritten, they cannot be removed or moved from
+  - the move constructor is marked deleted
+  - calling clear() sets end_ to 0, but does not alter the underlying vector
+- push_back() copies the passed element index end_, then increments end_, expanding the underlying vector as needed
+    - likewise the copy assign operator sets the destination's end_ variable to 0 then calls push_back for each element in the source

 ### Looking ahead